abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 [^unanimity]: Talmadge, L2,745

-After the american revolution George III was having a conversation with his american portraitist Benjamin West and heard that Washington was going to resign his commission and 'return to his farm'.
+After the American revolution, George III was having a conversation with his American portraitist Benjamin West; he heard Washington was going to resign his commission and 'return to his farm'.
-The King was like 'ha pull the other one', recognizing that giving up power is very hard, and saying something like '*if* he does it I take back everything I said about the guy.'
+The King was like 'ha pull the other one', recognizing that giving up power is very hard, and said something like '*if* he does it I take back everything I said about the guy.'

 ## Managing up can be a moral imperative

-I mean, if you're not living under a rock this year, you probably have your own laundry list of examples.
+I mean, if you've lived not under a rock in the last 6 months, you know what I'm talking about.

 Middle managers are frequently in situations where their domain skills are better than senior leadership -- either because they're technocrats with domain skills,